ssbc/ssb-tribes/README.md

 A convenience method which:
 - mints a group
 - publishes a `link` in the parent group which advertises the existence of the subGroup
-- mints a `dmKey` for that group so that the parent group member can send messages to the subGroup
+- mints a `poBoxId` for that group so that the parent group member can send messages to the subGroup
 - then creates a `link` inside the existing group (linking group + subGroup)

 where: